 A dramatic double-height box on one side lets more light into the staircase, and an aluminium casement below creates easy access to the outdoor space.

 If you like the idea of maximising light in your extension, have a read of our top tips for building a light filled extension.
+Find more glass extension design ideas in our gallery, too.

 The cost: The project cost £36,000 for the design and installation.